 You are here

-Gustav Lindstrom is the Director of the EU Institute for Security Studies (EUISS) – the European Union’s Agency analysing foreign, security and defence policy issues.
-In his capacity as director, he also chairs the Council for Security Cooperation in the Asia-Pacific – EU Committee (CSCAP-EU).
+Gustav Lindstrom was the Director of the EU Institute for Security Studies (EUISS) from 2018 to 2023.
+In his capacity as director, he also chaired the Council for Security Cooperation in the Asia-Pacific – EU Committee (CSCAP-EU).

 Previously, Dr Lindstrom served as the Head of the Emerging Security Challenges Programme at the Geneva Centre for Security Policy (GCSP).
 In this function, he was also co-chair of the Partnership for Peace Consortium (PfP-C) Emerging Security Challenges Working Group and a member of the Executive Academic Board of the European Security and Defence College.
 Prior to his tenure at the GCSP, he was a Research Fellow and later a Senior Research Fellow at the EUISS.
 He has also worked at the RAND Corporation and the World Bank.
 His areas of focus include the EU’s Common Security and Defence Policy, cybersecurity, EU-NATO relations and emerging security challenges.